buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/QuantitySets/Qto_PictorialSignQuantities.md

 # Qto_PictorialSignQuantities

-Quantity set for Pictorial Signs.
+Quantity set for Pictorial Signs.<!-- end of definition -->